 from unity3d.com: “The Unity Editor is a creative hub for artists, designers, developers and other team members.
 Available on Windows and Mac, it includes 2D and 3D scene design tools, instant play mode for rapid editing and iteration, and a powerful animation system.”

-Basically, it’s a pro-sumer game engine.
+For those who don’t know, basically, it’s a pro-sumer game engine.
 I like it because there’s a huge community for it– any problems you’re having with your build, someone has already fixed it (probably).
 You can download a full featured version, Pro versions have more robust network and version tracking support.

 Resolume.com is a video mixing software program with a ton of features– pixel mapping, DMX control, video mixing and playback, and various types of plugin support.
 You can download a full featured (but watermarked) demo version.